-The decision whether to promote a fellow from the PGY-5 to PG-6 year, as well as the decision to graduate the PGY-6 fellow shall be determined by the fellowship program director.
+The decision whether to graduate the PGY-5 fellow shall be determined by the fellowship program director.

 In each of the rotations' goals and objectives the evaluation in each core competency area has been described.
 Fellows are expected to participate in all aspects of the curriculum as described in the program design.
 Fellows are expected to complete all academic and administrative duties as outlined in this manual.